IU5HKU/MiniWXStation/README.md

 ```
 thanks to Antonio EA1CDV and Stefano IZ5MMH, uncomment only the desired language left the others commented, in a near future the language will be choosen from the settings webpage.
-The sketch now recognizes correctly Bosch BME280 and BMP280 sensors (this last one lacks the relative humidity measure) and shows the corrispondents values accordly to the sensor (no more "nan" and unwanted output).
-Also the aprs packet is changed accordly.
-In "Config wifi access point menu" now there is a new entry for reset DNS over StaticIP, just in case you make mistakes and don't wanna reflash the entire sketch to correct an error in typing IP or gateway and so on.
 You can read the [V1.0 README](/V1.0/README.md) for fourther detailed infos and to have a look at the new webpages.

 **V0.9 NOTE:**